nhn/tui.grid/docs/en/data-source.md

 # Data Source 🛰

-In general, the TOAST UI Grid runs on the front-end environment using local data.
-However, you can also bind remote data using a plain object called `dataSource`.
-To use this, define the `dataSource` object and set it to the `data` option like the example below.
+Generally, the TOAST UI Grid operates with the local data in the Front End environment.
+However, with the help of a simple object, `dataSource`, TOAST UI Grid can be configured to host remote data as well.

+In order to do so, define the `dataSource` object as shown in the example below and configure the `data` option.

 ```javascript
 import Grid from 'tui-grid';